wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 	    </form>
 	{% endblock %}

-Much like the previous Django Registration-Redux form that we [created previously](#section-redux-templates-login), this template inherits from our `base.html` template, which incorporates the basic layout for our Rango app.
+Much like the previous Django `registration-redux` form that we [created previously](#section-redux-templates-login), this template inherits from our `base.html` template, which incorporates the basic layout for our Rango app.
 We also create an HTML `form` inside the `body_block` block.
 This will be populated with fields from a `form` object that we'll be passing into the template from the corresponding view (see below).

 ### Creating the `UserProfileForm` Class
 Looking at Rango's `models.py` module, you should see a `UserProfile` model that you implemented previously.
-We've included it below to remind you of what it contains - a reference to a Django `contrib.auth.User` object, and fields for storing a Website and profile image.
+We've included it below to remind you of what it contains - a reference to a Django `django.contrib.auth.User` object, and fields for storing a Website and profile image.

 {lang="python",linenos=off}
 	class UserProfile(models.Model):